mcbookshelf/bookshelf/docs/modules/hitbox.md

 - Set exact `width`, `height`, and optional `depth`.
 - Works on entities with no native hitbox (e.g. display entities).
-- Independent from Minecraft’s internal hitbox system.
+- Independent from Minecraft's internal hitbox system.
 - Only applies to the base entity.
-When used with modules that process entity stacks, only the base entity’s hitbox is considered, passengers are ignored.
+When used with modules that process entity stacks, only the base entity's hitbox is considered, passengers are ignored.
 - Slight performance cost, avoid overuse in the same area.

 ➔ Set using [#bs.hitbox:set_entity](#set-entity)